 Hermit Crab Name Ideas That Play on the Term "Hermit Crab"

 How Long Will a Pet Hermit Crab Live?

-In the wild, in its natural habitat, she can live up to 30 years.
+- In the wild, in its natural habitat, they can live up to 30 years.

-In captivity, no matter how comfortable you make her, she will have a much shorter life, typically about two years.
-Depending on food, care, and environmental factors, she could live anywhere from less than a year to up to 20 years in the best circumstances.
+- In captivity, no matter how comfortable you make them, they will have a much shorter life, typically about two years.
+Depending on food, care, and environmental factors, they could live anywhere from less than a year to up to 20 years in the best circumstances.

 Do Hermit Crabs Need Water?

 Hermit crabs use water for drinking, bathing, and replenishing the moisture levels in their shells.
 But don't plop a hermit crab in a tank: Simply provide deep bowls of both fresh and salt water and let the hermit crab decide what it needs.